 Event Description

-Women’s health and its effects on the brain have been understudied and underfunded for decades.
+Women’s health and its effects on the brain had been understudied and underfunded for decades.

-Join the UC Irvine Center for the Neurobiology of Learning and Memory on January 28, 2026, for the Distinguished Lecture on Brain, Learning, and Memory, presented by Dr. Emily G. Jacobs.
-Her lecture, titled “New Frontiers in Women’s Brain Health,” Dr. Jacobs will explore the longstanding gaps in knowledge about how women’s health influences the brain—and the pioneering research now advancing the field.
+On January 28, 2026, the UC Irvine Center for the Neurobiology of Learning and Memory hosted the Distinguished Lecture on Brain, Learning, and Memory, presented by Dr. Emily G. Jacobs.
+In her lecture, titled “New Frontiers in Women’s Brain Health,” Dr. Jacobs explored the longstanding gaps in knowledge regarding how women’s health influences the brain, and the pioneering research that was then advancing the field.

-• How hormones shape learning, memory, and brain organization across the lifespan
+The role of hormones in shaping learning, memory, and brain organization across the lifespan.

-• How new research, funding, and policy efforts are driving progress in women’s brain health
+The impact of new research, funding, and policy efforts that were driving progress in women’s brain health.

-Join this important discussion on women's brain health and its power to redefine the future of science, medicine, and society.
+Attendees joined this important discussion to examine how women's brain health held the power to redefine the future of science, medicine, and society.

 About Emily G. Jacobs, Ph.D.